-Please call the studio 614-485-9448 or email at firstname.lastname@example.org to schedule a free, no obligation interview.
-I would appreciate the opportunity to meet you and your child and discuss and questions or ideas you may have concerning piano study and how I can help you accomplish your goals.
+Please call the studio at 614-485-9448 or email email@example.com to schedule a free, no obligation interview.
+I would appreciate the opportunity to meet you and your child and discuss the questions or ideas you may have concerning piano study, and how I can help you accomplish your goals.

 Please be certain your piano is tuned and in good condition.
 It is very difficult to enjoy playing on an out of tune instrument.
 It is also difficult to develop strong listening and pedaling skills on a poor instrument.
 Putting off tuning is not cost effective.
 A piano which is very out of tune will most likely require several tunings over a period of weeks or months to bring it back to pitch.

 Printing Fee ($30.00 / year - assignment sheets, music, technique, theory, other)

 Dividers for notebook